 How we do it: The nuts and bolts

-Currently, the overall TCDRS portfolio has an expected return of 8% with an annual risk of around 12%.
+Each year the board sets the risk tolerance of the total portfolio when adopting the investment return assumptions for each asset class.
 For every major asset class we’ve chosen for our portfolio, we expect a certain return and a certain amount of volatility.
 We use statistical tools, such as standard deviation and correlation, to evaluate asset classes and determine which fit best in our portfolio.
-While the range of volatility for individual asset classes may extend beyond our risk tolerance, the risk of the entire portfolio is expected to remain within that range.
+While the range of volatility for individual asset classes may extend beyond the adopted risk tolerance, the risk of the entire portfolio is expected to remain within acceptable levels.

-The gray bar in the graph above represents the amount of risk our portfolio as a whole is designed to operate within — a range of +/-12% centered around our 8% long-term investment goal.
-With the exception of the great recession and bounce-back of 2008-2009, our investment returns have performed as expected.
+The gray bar in the graph above represents the amount of risk our portfolio is designed to operate within — a range of +/-12% centered around our long-term investment goal.
+Our investment returns have performed as expected except for 2003, the great financial crisis in 2008, the bounce back in 2009, and 2021.